 - Rely on raising the pH of your well water with lemons or baking soda

-- Use a reverse osmosis filtration system without adding minerals back into the water
+- Use a reverse osmosis filtration system without adding minerals back to your water

 - If you choose to buy an alkaline water bottle, make sure you filter the water first.